cleentfaar/slack/Resources/doc/creating-a-bot.md

 # Creating a bot

+**THIS DOCUMENT IS STILL UNDER DEVELOPMENT**

 So you think it would be cool to have a bot respond to certain messages from your Slack team.
-You may even had a look at [configuring static responses for your Slack team](https://slack.com/customize/slackbot) but decided you wanted something more interactive and perhaps even have it work with an existing database.
+You may even had a look at [configuring static responses for your Slack team](https://slack.com/customize/slackbot) but decided you wanted something more interactive and be able talk to your own services?

 Well... you've come to the right place!

-In this example I will show you how you can use the Slack library to interact with Slack's OutgoingWebhooks in order to create your own bot-service.
+In this example I will show you how you can use the Slack library to interact with Slack's OutgoingWebhooks in order to create your own 'bot'-like service.

 This example will be about creating a simple quiz that users can join in through one of your Slack channels or by typing a specific trigger-word.
 The bot will ask the user to answer a question and after answering it will tell them if they